neelanchaljoshi/local_correlation_tracking/README.md

-# local_correlation_tracking
+# Local Correlation Tracking
-Local Correlation Tracking code written in Python to track features on the surface of the sun.
+A parallelized code written in Python to track features on the surface of the sun.